 that sound is a part of that treasure?
 People visit parks and wild places for various reasons: some to escape the hustle and bustle of everyday life, some to experience wildlife, and some to learn about their history and heritage.
 In each case, the

 soundscape of the park is an important part of the visitor experience.
-As such, it is essential to protect, maintain, and restore natural acoustical environments.
+As such, protecting, maintaining, and restoring natural acoustical environments is essential.

 Within the National Park Service, the Natural Sounds and Night Skies Division is charged with measuring and protecting the unique soundscape of each park.
 Watch this video to